AlanChamu/LearnOpenCV/README.md

 (rccortex.py)
 * rc control unit   (part of this repo - pyserial to send signals to arduino) (rcbellum.py)

+# Other
+* use ezgif.com/resize-video to resize videos: 1000 x 720
+* use ezgif.com/crop-video to crop videos: 1000 x 720
 ### Sources
 https://www.youtube.com/watch?v=kft1AJ9WVDk